chanmix51/Pomm/documentation/documentation.rst

 Map classes provider
 --------------------

 As soon as you have a database instance, you can create new connections.
-This is done by using the ``createConnection()`` method.
+This is done by using the ``getConnection()`` method.
 Connections are the way to
  * Retrieve map classes instances
  * Manage transactions

 The entities are stored in a particular database.
 This is why only connections to this base are able to give you associated map classes::

-  $map = $service->getDatabase()->createConnection()
+  $map = $database()
+    ->getConnection()
     ->getMapFor('College\School\Student');

+It is possible to force the creation of a new Connection using the `createConnection()` method call but the `getConnection()` is preferred since it creates automatically a new connection if none exist, it returns the current one otherwise.

 Identity mappers
 ----------------

 Connections are also the way to tell the map classes to use or not an ``IdentityMapper``.
 An identity mapper is an index kept by the connection and shared amongst the map instances.
-This index ensures that if an object is retrieved twice from the database, the same ``Object`` instance will be returned.
+This index ensures that when an object is retrieved twice from the database, the same ``Object`` instance will be returned.
 This is a very powerful (and dangerous) feature.
 There are two ways to declare an identity mapper to your connections:
  * in the ``Database`` parameters.
 All the connections created for this database will use the given ``IdentityMapper`` class.
  * when instanciating the connection through the ``createConnection()`` call.
 This enforces the parameter given to the ``Database`` class if any.

  ::

-  $map = $service->getDatabase()
+  $map = $database()
     ->createConnection(new \Pomm\Identity\IdentityMapperSmart())
     ->getMapFor('College\School\Student');